-Typically to complete a VeederRoot configuration, a setup report needs to be printed from the VeederRoot panel.
-To print the setup report, follow the instructions found here: Printing Setup Report.
+Typically to complete an OPW configuration, a setup report needs to be printed from the OPW panel.

 The setup report contains the communication port settings and the list of tanks, sensors, and relays that are installed on the panel.
 The following images are examples of setup reports and how to interpret them to configure the gateway.
+The example below is from a VeederRoot TLS 350 panel.